 Causes & Symptoms

-Many types of cancer are caused by exposure to cancer-causing (carcinogenic) substances that can be avoided.
+Many types of cancer are caused by exposure to carcinogenic (cancer-causing) substances that can be avoided.
 Often, a change in lifestyle or habits can reduce your risk.
 Prevention, such as quitting smoking, is critical in reducing your risk of cancer.

-Cigarette smoking, which causes 90% of lung cancers, is the most obvious example of a habit that raises cancer risk.
-If you stop smoking, your risk of getting cancer declines immediately.
+Cigarette smoking causes 90% of lung cancers.
+It is the most obvious example of a habit that raises cancer risk.
+If you stop smoking, your risk of getting cancer decreases immediately.
 Eventually, the risk becomes nearly the same as the risk for non-smokers.
-A small percentage of people may develop lung cancer even if they don’t smoke, because there is a family history of the disease or for other reasons that are not yet clear.
+Smoking is not the only cause of lung cancer, however.
+A small percentage of people may develop lung cancer even if they don’t smoke, either because there is a family history of the disease or for other reasons that are not yet clear.

 Other Types of Cancer

-Certain cancers have been associated with other risk factors that may be substances, environmental factors, or lifestyle habits, including:
+There are other risk factors for certain cancers.
+These risk factors may be substances, environmental factors, or lifestyle habits, such as: